York mom guilty of child endangerment, accepted into Wellness Court

 Wellness Court will give Barlow the support she needs to continue improving herself, "and she is grateful for the opportunity," Kearney said.

-Father still charged: Barlow's domestic partner at the time of the incident, Wyatt A. Beecher, 40, of Windsor, remains charged with child endangerment for the same incident.
+Father still charged: Barlow's domestic partner at the time of the incident, Wyatt A. Beecher, 40, of Windsor, remains charged with child endangerment.

 According to court documents, Beecher was supposed to be watching the couple's baby on Sept.
 15, but he left her partially in a car seat on the front porch of their West Main Street home on a sunny 80-degree day.